MicrosoftDocs/winrt-api/windows.applicationmodel.resources.core/resourcecontext_overridetomatch_438819547.md

 # Windows.ApplicationModel.Resources.Core.ResourceContext.OverrideToMatch

 ## -description
- Overrides the qualifier values supplied by this context to match a specified list of resolved [ResourceQualifier](resourcequalifier.md) s.
+ Overrides the qualifier values supplied by this context to match a specified list of resolved [ResourceQualifier](resourcequalifier.md)s.
 Typically the resolved [ResourceQualifier](resourcequalifier.md)s are associated with a resource that was looked up earlier.

 ## -parameters
 ### -param result